Water and Waste

 Water

-We use a lot water.
+We use a lot of water.
 Whilst this does result in carbon emissions due to energy used in processing and transporting water, they are not a major part of our footprint.

 Waste

 We generate clinical and non-clinical waste, and disposing of these results in carbon emissions.
-We have introduced new waste streams which allow materials not requiring high temperature clinical disposal to be disposed of with lower carbon emissions.
+We have introduced new waste streams which allow materials not requiring high-temperature clinical disposal to be disposed of with lower carbon emissions.

-We send no waste to landfill, with non-recycled commercial waste being incinerated for energy-recovery.
+We send no waste to landfill, with non-recycled commercial waste being incinerated for energy recovery.

 However, reducing the amount of waste we dispose of in the first place is clearly better, as is creating 'circular economies' where we reuse or repurpose, rather than dispose.